Temple Theatre

 Profile

-In the early 60′s, the property was purchased by the city of Santa Ana and demolished, to make way for a parking lot.
+In March of 1963, the property was purchased by the city of Santa Ana and demolished, to make way for a parking lot.

 Images